Code-Institute-Submissions/milestone_2_rpoas/README.md

 x Fix bug that won't include attachments on emails (can't do without paying emailjs subscription) x Clear form once email is sent x Expand free text section
+- Fit footer to bottom when success message is displayed

 ## Problems/Questions
 x How do I link contact form with Mailchimp?